nixcodeit/nixcode-ai/.nixcode/init.md

 4. **UI Rendering**: The TUI rendering in `apps/nixcode-cli/src/widgets/` follows ratatui patterns with careful state management for scrolling and layout.

-5. **LLM Integration**: Study `libs/llm_sdk/src/lib.rs` to understand how the application communicates with LLM providers, especially for streaming responses.
+5. **LLM Integration**: Study the client modules in `libs/llm_sdk/src/client/` to understand how the application communicates with different LLM providers.
+Each provider has a modular implementation with dedicated files for client, request, and stream handling.

-6. **Authentication**: Note that the app requires an Anthropic API key set as `ANTHROPIC_API_KEY` in the environment.
+6. **Authentication**: The app requires API keys for the LLM providers:
+   - Anthropic: Set as `ANTHROPIC_API_KEY` in the environment
+   - OpenAI: Set as `OPENAI_API_KEY` in the environment

 7. **Configuration System**: When adding new features, consider whether they should be configurable through the config system.
 Add appropriate documentation and ensure sensible defaults.

 8. **Adding Features**: When adding new functionality, follow the existing modular patterns:
    - For new tools, add to `libs/nixcode/src/tools/`
    - For UI components, extend `apps/nixcode-cli/src/widgets/`
-   - For LLM provider integrations, update `libs/llm_sdk/src/providers.rs`
+   - For LLM provider integrations, create a new module in `libs/llm_sdk/src/client/`
    - For new events, extend the `NixcodeEvent` enum in `libs/nixcode/src/events/mod.rs`

 9. **Testing**: The codebase includes some test patterns in the tools modules that can be followed for adding new tests.

 10. **Documentation Maintenance**: When adding, modifying, or removing features that affect the project structure (new tools, UI components, libraries, etc.), update this analysis document (`.nixcode/init.md`) to ensure it remains accurate and useful for new developers.
 Outdated documentation can lead to confusion and slower onboarding.

+11. **Provider Structure**: When implementing new LLM providers, follow the modular pattern established with the Anthropic and OpenAI clients:
+   - Create a module with dedicated client, request, and stream handling
+   - Ensure proper error handling using the LLMError types
+   - Implement the LLMClientImpl trait for standardized interaction
+   - Update the LLMClient enum to include the new provider